surge-synthesizer/surge-synthesizer.github.io/nightly.md

 permalink: nightly
 ---

-Welcome to the Surge 1.9 Beta Page.
+Welcome to the Surge 1.9 Beta site!

 We released Surge 1.8.1 in January 2021, and are planning to release Surge 1.9 in late April or early May of 2021.
-The 1.9 release candidate contains many new features including 4 new oscillators and 16 new FX!
+The 1.9 release candidate contains many new features, including 4 new oscillators and 16 new effects!
 You can read the nightly changelog <a href="/nightlychangelog">here.</a>

-There's no real difference between a Surge Nightly and a Beta, except that late in the release cycle we get confident that the nightly is pretty good, and so call it a Beta.
-At this point we think the bugs are mostly gone, the features all work, and barring an unforseen error, patches made with this Beta should work in the 1.9 production release.
+There's no real difference between a Surge nightly and a beta, except that late in the release cycle we get confident that the nightly is pretty good, and so call it a beta.
+At this point, we think the bugs are mostly gone, the features all work, and barring an unforseen error, patches made with this Beta should work in the 1.9 production release, with the following exceptions:

-The only exceptions to Beta patches being stable in 1.9 are:
-1. We still have some more modes and behaviors to add to the Alias oscillator which may change its behavior still, and
+1. We still have some more modes and behaviors to add to the Alias oscillator, which will likely change its behavior still
-2. We may still make some tweaks to the Ensemble effect parameters in one or two BBD-line cases
+2. We may still make some tweaks to the Ensemble effect Clock Rate parameter in BBD modes

-You all testing the beta is how the release gets good though!
-We need and welcome your feedback either on github or on discord.
-And even though the Beta is in pretty good shape, it may still have bugs.
+You all testing the beta is how the release gets good, though!
+We need and welcome your feedback, either on [GitHub](https://github.com/surge-synthesizer/surge/issues) or on [Discord](https://discord.gg/aFQDdMV).
+And even though the beta is in pretty good shape, it may still have bugs.
 Please be careful, use a limiter, don't use in-ear headphones when experimenting, and so forth, in case we have made a DSP error and you run across it.